NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 you **do not go over time**.
 Participants, especially online, may have made plans around that schedule.

-### Hands-On Exercises
-Depending on the format and topic of the training event, hands-on exercises are great for engaging the trainees and reinforcing their understanding of the material.
-You should aim to **find a good balance** between teaching presentations and hands-on exercises.
-The instructions in preparation for the hands-on sections should be simple and easy to understand such that the trainees can work on the problems independently, or in groups.
-Nonetheless, the training team should be prepared to **support struggling participants** during the hands-on segments by answering questions, giving technical support, or feedback.
-As during the presentation part of the training, you should make it clear to the participants **how to ask for support**.
-You may also proactively ask the teams/individuals how they are doing and whether assistance is needed.

 ### Closure
-At the end of your training event, you should **give an overview/summary** of the achieved learning goals from the introduction.
+At the end of your training event, you should **give an overview/summary** of the achieved intended learning outcomes from the introduction.

 You should make sure that you **do not go over time**.
 The trainees have likely received a lot of input during the training event, which can be mentally taxing.
 They may also have made plans or travel arrangements for after the event.
-You should already have planned what content to drop without losing too much value beforehand, such that the schedule can be realized.
+You should already have planned what content to drop without losing too much value beforehand, such that the schedule can be respected.

 Do **run a feedback survey** to evaluate whether the participants enjoyed and valued the course and/or what can be done to improve the training in the future.
-Do try to ensure that the feedback can be anonymous and that the question can highlight points of improvement to enable you/the team to provide an even better experience the next time.
+Do try to ensure that the feedback can be anonymous and that the questions highlight points of improvement to enable you/the team to provide an even better experience the next time.